Flavor changing interactions confronted with meson mixing and hadron colliders

 \section{THE MODEL}

-Our FCNC investigation is dedicated to models which are based on the $SU(3)_c \otimes SU(3)_L \otimes U(1)_N$ symmetry which promotes the SM $SU(2)_L$ gauge group to a $SU(3)_L$ one.
+Our FCNC investigation is dedicated to models which are based on the $SU(3)_c \otimes SU(3)_L \otimes U(1)_N$ symmetry, which promotes the SM $SU(2)_L$ gauge group to a $SU(3)_L$ one.
 There are several ways to arrange fermions in a $SU(3)_L$ triplet, and these multiple possibilities give rise to different 3-3-1 models \cite{Pisano:1992bxx, Foot:1992rh, Foot:1994ym, Hoang:1996gi, Hoang:1995vq, Ponce:2002sg, Dong:2010zu, Dong:2011vb}.
-In this work, we will focus on two of the most popular models based on the 3-3-1 symmetry, namely the {\it 3-3-1 model with right-handed neutrinos} and the {\it 3-3-1 model with heavy neutral fermion}.
-These two particular models based on the 3-3-1 symmetry can accommodate dark matter and neutrino masses, which are the most convincing evidence for physics beyond the SM.
+In this work, we will focus on two of the most popular models based on the 3-3-1 symmetry, namely the {\it 3-3-1 model with right-handed neutrinos} (RHN) and the {\it 3-3-1 model with heavy neutral fermion} (LHN).
+These two particular versions of the 3-3-1 symmetry can accommodate dark matter and neutrino masses, which are the most convincing evidence for physics beyond the SM.
 We will focus on the 3-3-1 model with right-handed neutrinos, but we emphasize that those two models feature the same neutral current involving the $\zp$ gauge boson and SM quarks.
 Therefore, our conclusions are valid for both models.
 That said, under the $SU(3)_c \otimes SU(3)_L \otimes U(1)_N$ gauge group the lepton sector is arranged as,